 My mom started to go to lunch with my then boyfriend’s mother and it drove me insane.
 I knew that if his mom got close enough, she was going to learn the truth and try to get involved.
 I didn’t want them in that part of my life yet and my mom had no sympathy towards me.
 She knew what she was doing.
 She was building a support team so that when she did something awful, they wouldn’t be mad at her.
 I begged my mom to step back and she didn’t.
 She did not care about the boundary she was crossing.

 Of course eventually, his mom did find out the truth about my mom and things went haywire.
 His mom started talking to me about it and it infuriated me.
-She had very limited understanding of addiction and was already on my mom’s “side” because she had grown to like her so much.
-I would try to educate her but it would end in one of us having hurt feelings.
 My boyfriend and I decided that was a subject not to discuss with his family because they wouldn’t understand and they would give unsolicited advice (and if you have read my previous posts, you know how I feel about that).
 My mom refused to respect my boundaries and I am still dealing with it years later.

 Boundaries are important.
 Boundaries are needed.
 Boundaries are not cruel.
 They are self-preservation.
 If you never learn to say no, you’ll always say yes.
 That sounds kind of dumb doesn’t it?
 It’s true though.
 Until you say no, they will always think of you as a yes man and they will take advantage of it.
 So say no for your own family, say no to improve your friendships, and most importantly say no for yourself because you are worth it.